By Susan Pedwell

 In 2017, his mother, two sisters and a nephew arrived in Toronto through a private refugee sponsorship.
 But an important family member was missing: his father.
 Mustafa’s dad had stayed behind to ensure their extended family members were safe.
 But just weeks before Mr. Alio was to join his family in Toronto, the stress of protecting them from the atrocities of war contributed to a fatal heart attack.
 And not being able to see his father again broke Mustafa’s heart.

 Today, Mustafa’s mom is getting reacquainted with her only son.
 “I’m a completely different person than I was in Syria,” says Mustafa, who became a permanent resident in 2018.
 “Before, I was financially and career driven, and now I’m an advocate.
 I work toward positively affecting other people.”

-He has joined the UNHCR Canada Advisory Council to raise its profile, help provide refugees access to employment and change the narrative about newcomers by using an economic lens.
+As a former member of the UNHCR Canada Advisory Council, Mustafa helped to raise its profile, help provide refugees access to employment and change the narrative about newcomers by using an economic lens.
 “There is hard evidence that refugees are not a financial burden,” he says.
 “Economically, refugees give back more than they take.”

 Mustafa also represents refugees on myriad committees, some of which have routinely not included refugees in decisions about programs designed to help them.
 “The benevolent voices of empathy and support drown out the voices of the refugees,” he says.
 “Refugee is a legal status, not an identity.
 They are humans like everyone else.”